 - Imagery captures demographic and psychology of prospect: check

 What’s the impact on you when you see this example?
-For me, it’s an inescapable, laser-focused appeal for my attention to the value proposition HubSpot is communicating.
+For me, it’s an inescapable, laser-focused appeal for my attention to the value proposition HubSpot is communicating like a pro magazine designer would.
 Everything from the feeling of the visual to the psychology of the imagery, wording, and color suggests the entrepreneurial spirit of an ever-evolving business mindset.
 This example of above the fold is more like the perfect ad than most ads cluttering up the typical magazine.

-So what would be the magazine equivalent of HubSpot example?
+So what would be the magazine equivalent of the HubSpot example?